 R&E Networks: Pathways to Innovation for K-12.
-An NMC Horizon Project / Internet2 Strategic Brief REPORT
+An NMC Horizon Project / Internet2 Strategic Brief

 Marcia A. Mardis, Florida State University, United States

 The purpose of this NMC Horizon Project Strategic Brief, R&E Networks: Pathways to Innovation for K-12, is to assist the K-12 community and policymakers in advocating for high-quality, high-capacity, and affordable broadband connections to every classroom in the United States.
 It reflects the results of a May 2015 convening of national educational technology experts on the issue of high-speed networking in K-12 education.
 In their discussions, a panel of experts representing a range of leadership roles across the US K-12 education system identified trends within and beyond schools that are currently — and have the potential to be — enabled and constrained not just by inadequate bandwidth, but also by a lack of connectivity to potentially transformative Research and Education (R&E) networks.
 The report also presents a set of recommendations to K-12 leaders regarding the integration of R&E networks.

 Mardis, M.A.
 (2015).
 R&E Networks: Pathways to Innovation for K-12.
 An NMC Horizon Project / Internet2 Strategic Brief.
 Austin, Texas: The New Media Consortium.
 (Volume 2.3, October 2015).
 Retrieved December 15, 2018 from https://www.learntechlib.org/p/182094/.